NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

+# Tutorial 1: Training an AtacWorks model

 ## Introduction

 In this tutorial we train an AtacWorks model to denoise the signal track and call peaks from aggregate single-cell ATAC-seq data derived from a small number of cells.
 We use the dsc-ATAC-seq dataset presented in (1), section (refer to page number, section).
 This dataset consists of single-cell ATAC-seq data from several types of human blood cells.

+Note that all the AtacWorks models described in reference (1) are available to download (link) and you may be able to use one of these instead of training a new model.
+To learn how to download and use an existing model, refer to Tutorial 2 (link).

 We selected 2400 Monocytes from this dataset - this is our ‘clean’, high-coverage dataset.
 We then randomly sampled 50 of these 2400 Monocytes.
 Here's what the ATAC-seq signal from 50 cells and 2400 cells looks like, for a region on chromosome 10:

 <insert picture>